 * In the segment involving [[http://www.youtube.com/watch?v=RXpu4J0DzYI&t=4m5s a fifteen-year-old girl about to be married off to a much older man who already has three wives]] (all being members of a polygamous cult), there are several heartwarming moments.
 The girl, who is crying her eyes out and begging to not have to be wed, attracts the attention of fellow diners.
 One woman is brave enough to offer assistance to the girl.
 After Quiñones calls her a hero, she refuses the title, saying that anybody should be willing to help a child in need.
 Another woman approaches the girl and decides to take her with her.
 After being questioned "Where are you taking her?" she responds with "I don't know.
 Wherever she wants to go."
 Yet ''another'' woman even offers to take the girl into her own home.

-* The segment which features lesbian parents being publicly berated by a waitress, in which a mark leaves a note for the lesbian parents to read.
-Definitely counts as a (happy) TearJerker for some, especially the actress who really was a lesbian parent.
+* [[http://www.youtube.com/watch?v=BZ6UF-3rNDI The segment which features lesbian parents being publicly berated by a waitress,]] in which a mark leaves a note for the lesbian parents to read.
+Definitely counts as heartwarming and especially because one actress really was a lesbian parent.

 -->[[YouAreNotAlone "Hello friends.
 I know it doesn't mean much, but I love you all.
 You have a beautiful family and I pray that one person's judgmental intolerance does not in any way put a damper on your hearts and minds.
 In the words of MLK Jr.: 'In the end we remember not the words of our enemies but the silence of our friends.'-Donovan"]]